ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 [other-transaction-v5-changes]: #other-transaction-v5-changes

 V5 transactions split `Spend`s, `Output`s, and `AuthorizedAction`s into multiple arrays,
-with a single `compactsize` count before the first array.
+with a single `CompactSize` count before the first array.
 We add new `zcash_deserialize_external_count` and `zcash_serialize_external_count` utility functions, which make it easier to serialize and deserialize these arrays correctly.